Estevan Oriol

-Estevan Oriol is an American photographer and director from Los Angeles, California.
+Estevan Oriol (born August 2, 1966) is an American photographer and director from Los Angeles, California.
 He has photographed chicano, cholo culture, and Los Angeles gang culture at large, as well as film and hip-hop celebrities.
 Oriol directed the documentary film LA Originals (2020).

 Early life

 Oriol was born in Santa Monica to a father (Eriberto Oriol) who was a photographer.
 Oriol moved to Hollywood at the age of 19 and was inspired by his father.
 He worked as a bouncer at hip-hop clubs before moving on to tour manage Cypress Hill and House of Pain.
 During that time he began documenting his life on the road.

 Career

 Oriol has made gritty 35mm black and white work, documenting chicano, cholo culture (and Los Angeles gang culture at large).
 He has photographed film and hip-hop celebrities.
 He has photographed both gang members and celebrities alike, capturing photos of "LA Fingers".
 His LA Fingers photo in 1995 was featured in several magazines and copied or bootlegged for tattoos and t-shirts.

 In 2004, he participated in the elaboration of the videogame GTA San Andreas.
 In 2008 he photographed Snoop Dogg's Ego Trippin' album cover.
 Oriol has gone on to direct music videos for rock and hip-hop artists including Blink 182, D12, and Cypress Hill.
 He has also released books and calendars, including LA Woman, published in 2009 by Drago.

 In March 2018, Oriol became creative director for media company BallerStatus.com.
 He has also become a partner.
 He has partnerships with life-long friend and collaborator, Mister Cartoon for Joker Brand Clothing and Soul Assassins Studios, the latter of which the two opened together by way of Cypress Hill's producer, DJ Muggs.
 Oriol directed and was the focus of the 2020 Netflix documentary LA Originals, chronicling his and Mister Cartoon's lives as chicano creatives and ambassadors in art, hip-hop and counterculture.